B-AROL-O/ARNEIS/README.md

 ## ARNEIS in a nutshell

-ARNEIS aims at reproducing in scale a packaging machine for the [Industry-4.0](https://en.wikipedia.org/wiki/Fourth_Industrial_Revolution).

-This goal is achieved by means of a combination of:
+ARNEIS aims at reproducing in scale a packaging machine for the [Industry-4.0](https://en.wikipedia.org/wiki/Fourth_Industrial_Revolution), thanks to a combination of:

-- An [OAK-D-Lite](https://docs.luxonis.com/projects/hardware/en/latest/pages/DM9095.html) Spatial AI camera
+1. An [OAK-D-Lite](https://docs.luxonis.com/projects/hardware/en/latest/pages/DM9095.html) Spatial AI camera
-- A lot of [LEGO&reg; Technic](https://www.lego.com/) parts
+2. A lot of [LEGO&reg; Technic](https://www.lego.com/) parts
-- ... and plenty of Open Source software
+3. An intelligent combination of both existing and new Open Source software...
+4. ... deployed to a hybrid [Kubernetes cluster](https://kubernetes.io/) made with resources
+   - partly on [Azure cloud](https://azure.microsoft.com/) running on [Intel&reg;](https://www.intel.com/) hardware
+   - partly on the edge using either a [Raspberry Pi](https://www.raspberrypi.org/) or other [Embedded Linux](https://linuxfoundation.org/) devices.

 ## ARNEIS Project documentation

+Even though the machine is made of LEGO&reg;, we strived to develop the project in a professional way as we are used in our everyday job.
+With this in mind we have released at <https://arneis.readthedocs.io/> the complete documentation of the ARNEIS project, including:

+- functional specifications
+- system and software architecture documents
+- design documents with detailed instructions for reproducing the machine
+- system integration and validation documents

-As the old adage says and we learned it the hard way
+However, as the old adage says and we learned it the hard way

 > [One picture is worth a thousand words](https://en.wikipedia.org/wiki/A_picture_is_worth_a_thousand_words)